patrickhulce/third-party-web/lib/template.md

 Each entity has a number of data points available.

-1.  **Popularity (Total Number of Occurrences)** - how many scripts from their origins were included on pages
+1.  **Usage (Total Number of Occurrences)** - how many scripts from their origins were included on pages
 1.  **Total Impact (Total Execution Time)** - how many seconds were spent executing their scripts across the web
 1.  **Average Impact (Average Execution Time)** - on average, how many milliseconds were spent executing each script
 1.  **Category** - what type of script is this